rachderossi/front-end-projects/README.md

 # FlexBlog

-My second project using HTML and CSS Flexbox .
+My second project using HTML and CSS Flexbox.
 I built the entire wireframe using Adobe XD, but the project came from my front-end classes.

 ### Screenshot - Desktop preview